docsavage3/savage_golf_betting_tracker/README.md

 - **Use the hole navigation** to keep track of progress
 - **Switch between game pages** to focus on specific games
 - **Check combined totals** regularly to see overall standings

 ---

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**Copyright (c) 2025 Daniel Savage.
+All rights reserved.**

+The MIT License allows others to:
+- Use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software
+- Use the software for commercial purposes
+- Modify the software and distribute modified versions

+**However, the MIT License requires that:**
+- The original copyright notice and license must be included in all copies
+- The software is provided "as is" without warranty

+This protects your intellectual property while allowing legitimate use and development.

+---